Getting Started

 Section titled “Install”One-liner (recommended)

-Section titled “One-liner (recommended)”curl -fsSL https://capsem.org/install.sh | shThe script auto-detects your OS and architecture, downloads the Capsem binaries, and runs capsem setup to complete installation.
+Section titled “One-liner (recommended)”curl -fsSL https://capsem.org/install.sh | shThe script auto-detects your OS and architecture, installs the Capsem binaries, and registers the background service.
+VM assets are downloaded and verified through the service asset contract.

 Manual download